-- ♦ To help young people break down bigger goals into manageable parts. - → This sheet is helpful for when a young person feels overwhelmed by their own goals and how to achieve them. - ★ Explain to them that they can't eat an elephant all in one go, so they need to do it bit by bit just like big dreams and goals. - ★ Ask them to write their dreams and goals in different bits of the elephant and start to think about which ones they want to work on first or how they can break them down into more manageable, bite-size chunks.
+- + To help young people break down bigger goals into manageable parts. - to achieve them. - just like big dreams and goals. - about which ones they want to work on first or how they can break them down into more manageable, bite-size chunks.